blacklightpy/vaultofknowledge/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 This is my personal knowledgebase where I organize information for future reference.
+Taking notes in this manner helps reduce entropy in my head, and might also help others.

 Surely, it doesn't have everything, but it can serve as a map for connecting information.
 I also continuously re-organize the structures so the heirarchies can change.